This English version of the statutes is provided for convenience only. Being based in Germany, the only legally binding version is the German version.

 6.2.
 Working in the foundation's bodies shall be voluntary.
 Acceptable expenses caused by activities for the foundation may be reimbursed if foundation's means permit this and achievement of the foundation's objects is not significantly affected.

 6.3.
-Only members of the board of trustees and members of the mutual other body may become members of the board of directors or the membership committee.
-Members of the board of directors or their deputies may not be members of the membership committee and vice versa.
-Members of the board of directors or their deputies and members of the membership committee may not be members of the advisory board and vice versa.
+Only a member of the board of trustees can become member of the board of directors.
+Members of the board of directors or their deputies may not be members of the membership committee.
+Members of the advisory board must not be members of the board of trustees.

 6.4.
 The liability of the body's members towards the foundation is limited to intent and gross negligence.
 This limitation does not apply to the board of directors, starting with knowledge of a pending complaint or impeachment relative to board of directors actions, if the board of directors proceeds with the challenged actions before the complaint or impeachment is settled.